AI SEO Keyword Visibility

 - Annual Fee: $95

-- Citi Double Cash Card: Provides 2% cashback on all purchases, with no rotating categories or spending limits, and a 0% intro APR for 18 months on balance transfers.
-[2]
+- Citi Double Cash Card: Offers 2% cash back on all purchases, with no rotating categories or spending limits, and 0% intro APR for 18 months.
+[3]

 - Annual Fee: $0

-- Discover it Cash Back: Provides 5% cashback on various categories throughout the year, such as gas stations, grocery stores, and restaurants, and a 0% intro APR for 14 months on purchases and balance transfers.
+- Discover it Cash Back: Provides 5% cash back on various categories throughout the year, 1% cash back on all other purchases, and 0% intro APR for 14 months.
 [4]

 - APR: 11.99% - 22.99% (Variable)